Metabolic control analysis

 but was subsequently extended to describe signaling and genetic networks.
 MCA has sometimes also been referred to as Metabolic Control Theory, but this terminology was rather strongly opposed by Henrik Kacser, one of the founders.

 More recent work has shown that MCA can be mapped directly on to classical control theory and are as such equivalent.

-Biochemical systems theory is a similar formalism, though with rather different objectives.
+Biochemical systems theory (BST) is a similar formalism, though with rather different objectives.
 Both are evolutions of an earlier theoretical analysis by Joseph Higgins.